cloudflare/cloudflare-docs/content/logs/faq/logpush.md

 No. **Logpush** only pushes the logs once as they become available and is unable to backfill.
 However, the logs are stored for at least 72 hours and can be downloaded using the **Logpull API**.

-## I have reconfigured the job to a new destination, but still receiving the logs at the old place?
+## I have reconfigured the job to a new destination, but why am I still receiving the logs at the old destination?

 Typically there will be a delay no greater than 15 minutes to complete the transition.